okx/KIPs/docs/draft/KIP-8.md

 As the underlying runtime environment of smart contracts, EVM is currently the most mature virtual machine running on the blockchain.

-Running smart contracts is one of OKExChain's ecological directions.
+Running smart contracts is one of OEC's ecological directions.

 The KIP is to conclude the target, to realize self-operation in the era of blockchain.